-The Community College Fund supports the County's financial obligations with respect to Nassau Community College, which receives approximately 24.4% of its operating revenues from a dedicated property tax levied County-wide.
+The Community College Fund supports the County's financial obligations with respect to Nassau Community College, which receives approximately 24.1% of its operating revenues from a dedicated property tax levied County-wide.

 The Sewer and Storm Water Resources District Fund is self-supporting and contains funding for the County's sewage disposal and collection system as well as the storm water resources system.
-It contains expenses related to the County's agreement with an operator to manage the system, County Department of Public Works employees assigned to these functions, associated debt service and other costs.
+It contains expenses related to the County's agreement with an operator to manage the system beginning in January 2015, County Department of Public Works employees assigned to these functions, associated debt service and other costs.